• Skip to primary navigation

 I can’t stop eating these crispy, cheesy sweetcorn fritters.
 They are so crispy on the outside and when you break them open they are filled with a deliciously light cheesy centre, packed with little juicy pops of sweetcorn.

-The secret to getting these fritters to be so light and fluffy is not to use too much flour.
-All you will need is sufficient flour to ensure that the corn kernels hold together.
+The secret to getting these sweetcorn fritters to be so light and fluffy is not to use too much flour.
+You need just sufficient flour to ensure the corn kernels hold together.
 Any more, and you run the risk of the fritters turning out stodgy.
-And let’s face it, there’s nothing worse than a stodgy fritter!
+And let's face it, there's nothing worse than a stodgy fritter!

 These crispy sweetcorn fritters only take 5 minutes to prepare, and 3 minutes per side to fry.
-Whip up a batch now – and you can be enjoying your own fritters in only 20 minutes.
+Whip up a batch now - and you can enjoy these tasty fritters in only 20 minutes.

 A pile of three fried crispy sweetcorn fritters.